SPENDING IN RETIREMENT: IT’S ALL ABOUT BALANCE

 • Show you how to donate assets (such as stocks or real estate) to help reduce capital gains taxes while getting potential tax deductions for your donation

-• Set up an annuity that gives you an income for life – and the charity of your choosing will get the balance upon your death
+• Set up a charitable gift annuity that gives you an income for life – and the charity of your choosing will get the balance upon your death

 • Help ensure your will leaves money to the charity